Your health and wellbeing matters to us

 Supporting your physical health

 If you live in Portsmouth while studying with us, you can register as a patient as the nearest doctor's surgery for NHS advice and support.
 You can often book appointments, request repeat prescriptions and view your GP record and tests results online.

-You can also keep fit by getting a student membership to our University sports facilities from as little as £109 for the whole year, including the summer holidays.
-Your membership gives you access to our gym with 4 floors of equipment, 50+ classes every week and unlimited racket sports bookings.
+You can also keep fit by getting a student membership to our University sports facilities from as little as £15 per month.
+Your membership gives you access to our gym with 4 floors of equipment, 50+ classes every week and racket sports bookings.